-It is known~\cite{Okubo:1979gt} that Yang--Mills theory in four dimensions admits an alternative formulation which only makes use of first order rather than second order differential operators and has only cubic interactions.
+It is known~\cite{Okubo:1979gt} that Yang--Mills theory in four dimensions admits an alternative formulation which only makes use of first-order rather than second-order differential operators and has only cubic interactions.
 Let $M$ now be a smooth compact four-dimensional Riemannian manifold without boundary and let $\sG$ be a Lie group with Lie algebra $\frg$ with metric $\langle-,-\rangle_\frg$.
 The metric on $M$ induces the decomposition of differential $2$-forms

 into self-dual and anti-self-dual parts.
 Letting $P_\pm:=\frac12(1\pm\star)$ be the corresponding projectors where $\star$ is, as before, the Hodge operator associated with the given metric, we may write $\Omega^2_\pm(M,\frg)=P_\pm\Omega^2(M,\frg)$.